Vatican library will digitize its archives and put them online

 "At the end of the four years, the involvement of NTT could lead to a further phase of engagement which could cover the entire collection," said Monsignor Cesare Pasini, prefect of the library.

 NTT is donating the equipment and the work of its technicians.
-The initial phase of the operation, worth some 18 million euros, is expected to cover some 3,000 handwritten documents over a four-year period, NTT said.
+The initial phase of the operation, worth some 18 million euros (15.16 million pounds), is expected to cover some 3,000 handwritten documents over a four-year period, NTT said.

 (Reporting by Antonio Denti; Editing by Larry King)